mdlacasse/xomsavings/README.md

 - Risk free cash represented by 3-month Treasury bills (^IRX)

 Ignoring the *balanced* option offered by Voya, these assets correspond to the classes available in the ExxonMobil 401k plan in the US.
+Only growth is considered, inflation is not.
+For tracking the US Aggregate Bond market, we use the AGG ETF which has an inception year of 2003.

 ### Mathematical formulation of the problem
 The level of mathematics involved here only requires basic linear algebra, in particular, matrix-vector multiplication, and basic statistics.
 Thee are two strategies commonly used to solve this problem: it can be solved through imposing an inequality constraint on the variance, or by imposing a penalty term in the objective function.
 The example shown here uses the first approach.
 The second is described in notebook MPT_4.pynb.